Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Introduction

 \paragraph{Methodology: Transport Cost Balancing (TCB).} For fixed-confidence BAI, for any bandit instance $\bnu$, the universal lower bound on the average sample complexity is inversely proportional to a problem complexity measure $\Gamma(\bnu)$ (specified later in~(\ref{eq:problem complexity})).
 Achieving this lower bound is predicated on sequentially determining an optimal allocation of the sampling resources among the arms.
-While the TaS algorithm in~\cite{pmlr-v49-garivier16a} computes these optimal allocations, it is computationally expensive.
-To mitigate this computational challenge, the top-two sampling rules assign a sampling proportion $\beta\in(0,1)$ to the best arm, where $\beta$ is a tunable parameter and, then determine the allocation of the remaining $(1-\beta)$ fraction over the rest.
+While existing optimal algorithms compute these optimal allocations, it is computationally expensive.
+To mitigate this computational challenge, the top-two sampling rules assign a sampling proportion $\beta\in(0,1)$ to the best arm and then determine the allocation of the remaining $(1-\beta)$ fraction over the rest.
 The analysis of the top-two methods shows that this facilitates convergence to the $\beta-$optimal allocation.
 In these methods, the sample complexity is inversely proportional to the transportation cost $\Gamma_{\beta}(\bnu)$, where $\Gamma(\bnu)\geq\Gamma_{\beta}(\bnu)$.
 Equality holds at the optimal value $\beta^\star$, which depends on the bandit instance and is unknown a priori.

-In our approach, essentially, we also determine the optimal value of $\beta$, which was shown by~\cite{russo2016} to have a unique solution.
+The central process in our algorithm is a routine for estimating the optimal allocations, including the optimal value of $\beta$, up to a sufficient fidelity that enables confidently identifying the best arm.
 Our algorithm guides its decisions by balancing transportation costs over time.
-These decisions lead to efficiently estimating the optimal sampling proportion.
-The fundamental advantage of our arm selection rules is that they can track the sampling proportions without having to compute the sampling proportions at each round.
-Rather, the sampling proportion is estimated by sampling from the set of under-sampled arms in each round.
+These decisions lead to efficiently estimating the optimal sampling proportion up to sufficient fidelity.
+The fundamental advantage of our arm selection rules is that they can track the sampling proportions {\em without} having to compute the optimal sampling proportions at each round.
+Instead, the sampling proportion is estimated by sampling from the set of under-sampled arms in each round.